asiahub-10/my-ecommerce-project--client-side_vue.js/README.md

 to watch the preview of this project.

 ## Aditional Links
-The aditional information about the front-end, which is related to this project, is as follows:
+The aditional information about the back-end (admin site), which is related to this project, is as follows:

 Preview video: https://asiahub-10.github.io/my-project-preview/